MicroEJ/How-To/MicroUI-Get-Started/README.rst

 This example has been tested on:

 -  MicroEJ SDK 5.1
--  With a Platform Reference that contains:
+-  With a Platform that contains:

    -  EDC-1.2
    -  BON-1.2